Cantera/cantera-website/pages/science/reactors/extensiblereactor.rst

 needs while still using the CVODES integrator.
 An Extensible Reactor allows for modifications of a Reactor class'
 `governing equations </science/reactors/reactors.html>`__.
 An Extensible Reactor is also known as a Delegated Reactor.
-If the governing equations must be entirely replaced or an integrator besides CVODES is desired, a `Custom Reactor </science/reactors/customreactor.html>`__ may be a more appropriate Reactor class to use.
+If using an integrator besides CVODES is desired, a `Custom Reactor </science/reactors/ customreactor.html>`__ may be a more appropriate Reactor class to use.

 The variables in the governing equations that are differentiated with respect to time are known as the state variables.